davidzas/rps-game/README.md

 ## Description

-This project is a rock-paper-scissors game implemented in [insert language/framework here].
+This project is a rock-paper-scissors game implemented in javascript.
 It allows users to play the classic game against the computer.

 ## Features